-The operation consists of a conventional surface mining method using an owner mining approach with electric hydraulic shovels, wheel loaders and mine trucks.
-The study presented in the Phase II Feasibility Study consists of resizing the open pit based on parameters outlined therein and producing a 20-year LOM plan to feed two plants at a nominal rate of 41.9 Mtpy.
+The operation consists of a conventional surface mining method using an owner mining approach with electric hydraulic shovels, wheel loaders and trucks.
+The owner mining open pit operation is planned with the outsourcing of certain support activities such as explosives manufacturing, blasthole loading, pre-split drilling and overburden removal.
+The primary objective is to sustain the mill feed every year at a rate of 41.9 Mtpy within ore quality constraints.